 So, what’s the data that really matters?

 The more a business knows about its audience, the better it can offer an integrated and enhanced experience, product or service.
-But an important question needs asking —in a world that is inundated with so much data, what is the data that actually matters?
+But an important question needs asking — in a world that is inundated with so much data, what is the data that matters?
 What is the right data for a business to stay relevant and competitive, and how do researchers get there?
-Asking the right questions, understanding why you need data, and choosing the right methodologies for the collection of the same help.
-While it is hard to define what is ‘right data’, it is sufficient to say that it is the critical piece of information that ensures a business is productive, stays ahead of the trends, visualises what’s needed for its market, and stays competitive.
+Asking the right questions, understanding why you need data and choosing the right methodologies for the collection of the same help.
+While it is hard to define what is ‘right data’, it is sufficient to say that it is the critical piece of information that ensures a business is productive, stays ahead of the trends, visualises what is needed for its market and stays competitive.
 One of the ways to gather the right data is to clearly define the objectives of the research.
 The data that matters is the data that is in line with the goals or KPS (key performance indicators) of a business.
-There could be mountains of other data but if it is not aligned with the vision and goals of a business it doesn’t matter.
+There could be mountains of other data but if it is not aligned with the vision and goals of a business, it doesn’t matter.

 Also, what does data mean on its own, without human insights?
 There’s one thing technology lacks that human intervention brings — unique insights.
 Human beings bring a certain value, based on emotions, understanding and values to a certain situation, which is a good thing for insight and context.
 Data is great but data alone doesn’t help.
 The right data ties in with a company’s goals, business objectives, its vision and relies on human intelligence not always mammoth amounts of data points generated.